-Locates a specified number of the strongest dark or bright pixel peak along a given path.
+Locates a specified number of the strongest dark or bright pixel peak along a given path (without a scan map).

 |inScanPath||Path||Path along which the scan is performed|

 |inScanPathAlignment||CoordinateSystem2D*||Adjusts the scan path to the position of the inspected object|